 President and Chief Executive Officer, Donald E. Clow, FCA, has guided and shaped Crombie REIT into the company that it is today.
 Prior to joining Crombie, Mr. Clow held the position of President, ECL Developments Limited, the real estate development subsidiary of Empire Company Limited for two years.
 Previous to Empire, he was President of Southwest Properties, a real estate development company in Halifax.
 Mr. Clow is a member of the Board of Trustees for Granite Real Estate Investment Trust, a member of the Board of Governors of Acadia University and is on the Board of Directors of REALPac.
 Mr. Clow graduated from Acadia University with a BBA, earned his CA designation with KPMG and was designated a Fellow Chartered Accountant in 2002.
 A graduate of the YPO President's Program at Harvard Business School, Mr. Clow also completed the Director's Education Program, receiving the ICD.D. from the Rotman School of Business.

-James M. Dickson is the Chair of Empire Company Limited.
-He is counsel to the law firm of Stewart McKelvey, with over 25 years of experience practicing primarily in the areas of mergers and acquisitions, corporate finance and securities prior to his retirement from the partnership in 2016.
-Mr. Dickson serves as a director of Clearwater Seafoods Incorporated, is Chair of the Board of Regents of Mount Allison University, and past Chair of the IWK Health Centre Foundation.
+Jim M. Dickson is the Chair of Empire Company Limited.
+He is counsel to the law firm of Stewart McKelvey, with over 30 years of experience practicing primarily in the areas of mergers and acquisitions, corporate finance and securities prior to his retirement from the partnership in 2016.
+Mr. Dickson serves as a director of Clearwater Seafoods Incorporated,Empire Company Limited and Sobeys Inc. He is the past Chair of the Board of Regents of Mount Allison University and past Chair of the IWK Health Centre Foundation.
 Mr. Dickson holds a Certificate in Engineering from Mount Allison University, a Bachelor of Civil Engineering from the Technical University of Nova Scotia and a Bachelor of Laws from the University of Calgary.
 He is a professional engineer and was appointed Queen’s Counsel in 2010.

-Elisabeth Stroback is Executive Lead, Capital Projects and Real Estate for Ryerson University, Toronto, leading the design and construction of new buildings and acquisition of future development sites.
-Previously through her company, Tanalex Corp., Ms. Stroback provided advice on property development and public private partnerships.
+Elisabeth Stroback provides advice to public institutions on property development and real estate.
+Previously, she led university and hospital planning, design and construction teams for new and renovated buildings.
 Prior to 1999, Ms. Stroback was President of Hammerson Canada Inc., a commercial property development company.
-She is a member of Renascent Foundation Board and the Property Board and the Property Advisory Committee of the Hincks-Dellcrest Centre.
+She has volunteered on property committees or provided assistance to many non-profit organizations, most recently Trillium Health Partners and Turning Point Youth Services.
 Ms. Stroback received her Bachelor of Arts from the University of Western Ontario and Master's Degree in Economics from Queen's University, Kingston, Ontario and is Human Resources Compensation Committee Certified (HRCC) from the Director's College.